 This documentation is for developers who want to host Silex themselves.
 Users don't need to install Silex CMS because it is installed on v3.silex.me.

-You may be looking for the user guide for Silex CMS which explains how to use this feature in Silex
+You may be looking for the user guide for Silex CMS which explains how to use this feature on v3.silex.me directly

 Silex CMS uses GraphQL, 11ty static site generator and Gitlab pages.
 This feature bridges the gap between no-code and the JAMStack composable architecture.